How do I get Internet access?

 How many properties are in Calmes Neck?

-The 2017 annual assessment is $756.25.
-This supports maintenance of the roads, gate, and pool, as well as professional services (e.g., legal, insurance, and tax and accounting) and administrative expenses (e.g., mailings, website hosting and domain name, software and computer supplies, etc.).
+Yes.
+The annual assessment supports maintenance of the roads, gate, and pool, as well as professional services (e.g., legal, insurance, and tax and accounting) and administrative expenses (e.g., mailings, website hosting and domain name, software and computer supplies, etc.).

 Where do I take my trash?
 Recycling?